minerasoft/aws-cdk-lambda-blue-green/README.md

   approach.
 Not sure if I have over-engineered it a bit :)

 ## Usage
- A sample project using these constructs and builder classes can be found under `sample` folder.
+ A sample project using these constructs and builder classes can be found under the `sample` folder.

  The following code snippet will create a pipeline and two lambda functions in the specified aws account.